Choosing A Business Opportunity: Q&A

 There are at least three answers to that question.
-Two are quite obvious, but a third reason is less obvious.
+Two are quite obvious, but a third is less obvious.
 First, it’s a learning experience that satisfies a curiosity.
 Second, as one’s knowledge grows, the more of an information resource one becomes.
-Consider this: most teachers of business have not owned a business, but if they’ve studied various business opportunities, they have a greater knowledge base to draw from.
+Consider this: most teachers of business have never owned or operated a business.
+But if they’ve studied various business opportunities, they could have a greater knowledge base from which to draw.
 The third reason is most interesting.
 Polling data show that the vast majority of adults would prefer self-employment, but only a very small percentage (1%) actually become self-employed.
 So, investigating options is popular while follow through is not.

 As just stated, the number of business opportunities available is staggering.
 So it follows, the more you investigate the harder the narrowing process becomes.
-The trick here is the same as choosing a franchise, if franchising is an option.
+The trick here is the same as choosing anything.
 Stop wasting your time with things that will never become your reality.
 Men who don’t like fashion should not be looking into boutique clothing stores.
 Women who don’t like changing tires should not be looking into automotive options.
-OK, so those might be extreme examples, but you get the idea.
-Even if a particular business is potentially profitable don’t look at it if you don’t like it.
+OK, those might be extreme examples, but you get the idea.
+Even if a particular business is potentially profitable, don’t look at it if you don’t like it.
 Choosing a business opportunity is a lot more involved than just profitability.
 Stay away from the obvious.

 Forget the idea of ‘hot’ businesses.
-There will also be trends.
+There will always be trends.
 They are here and then gone.
-So don’t allow yourself to be swayed by hype or salesmanship.
+Try not to be swayed by hype.
 If it’s a good business it will be around for a while.
-And if it’s particularly good and you missed the initial opportunity, there will be plenty of copycats down the road for you to take advantage of.
-Never go about the task of choosing a business opportunity because someone or something says it’s ‘hot’.
-Never.
+And if it’s particularly good and you missed the initial opportunity, there will be plenty of copycats down the road.
+Never choose a business opportunity because it’s supposedly ‘hot’.
 It always should be about YOU.

 Choosing a business opportunity is only part of the decision making process.
 Once the type of business is known, you face the choice of how to get it started.
-Will it be an independent operation, a franchise, a distributorship, an affiliate, a partnership?
-Yes, all kinds of questions arise once the big decision is made, but let’s get back to that one key decision.
+Will it be an independent operation, a franchise, a distributorship, an affiliate, a partnership, existing or new?
+All manner of questions arise once the big decision is made, but let’s get back to that one key decision.